1961 NCAA University Division men's basketball gambling scandal: Aftermath

 Following the end of the scandal, at least five different individuals involved in the scandal would continue to engage in various criminal behaviors.
-Following Jack Molinas' release from prison in 1968, he would move to Los Angeles, California and work with imported furs and pornography shipments from Taiwan with the mob there; this would lead to another arrest in 1973 followed by a partner-in-crime of his there named Bernard Gusoff being beaten to death a year later before Molinas was shot to death by Eugene Connor in 1975.
+Following Jack Molinas' release from prison in 1968, he would move to Los Angeles, California and work with imported furs and pornography shipments from Taiwan with the mob there; this would lead to another arrest in 1973 followed by a partner-in-crime of his there named Bernard Gusoff being beaten to death a year later before Molinas was shot to death by Joseph Ullo in 1975.
 Meanwhile, Thomas Eboli would later become a front boss of the Genovese crime family before being murdered in 1972 in his quest to become the proper head boss there, while Vincent Gigante would eventually end up becoming the head boss of the Genovese crime family in 1981 up until his death in 2005.
 Frank Rosenthal would later move to Las Vegas, Nevada in order to create the state's first sports book that operated within a casino (albeit illegally so with multiple casinos secretly ran by the Chicago Outfit) before eventually being banned from the state in 1987 and 1991 after wild and crazy shenanigans involving him occurred there before eventually dying from a heart attack in 2008.
 Finally, David Budin would eventually find his name in the news again in 1998 alongside his son, Steve Budin, when they were both arrested for taking one of the first sports betting web companies created, SDB Global (later renamed SBG Global), and providing conflicting areas of interest with it operating between Costa Rica and Miami, Florida simultaneously.
 David Budin would later plead guilty for violating a 1961 Wire Communications Act law in relation to the conflict of interests, while his son Steve would be deferred fines of $2.5 million.